laninsky/from_SNPs_to_fasta/README.md

 -- phase_everyone.sh

--- The R-scripts: onelining.R and split_samples.R scripts (although most of the code in onelining.R is similar to the eponymous script in Phase_hybrid_from_next_gen, they are a litle bit different so make sure you use the script from this repository)
+-- The R-scripts: onelining.R and split_samples.R scripts (onelining.R also exists in my other repositories but can be a litle bit different so make sure you use the script from this repository)

--- Your phasing_settings file (see below - note, this file is also slightly different to the one used by Phase_hybrid_from_next_gen).
+-- Your phasing_settings file (see below).

 You'll need to have installed bwa, samtools, R and Java, and added these to your path.
 You'll also need to install GenomeAnalysisTK.jar (GATK) and picard.jar (picard), but we'll actually need the full pathway to these jars in the phasing_settings folder below.